corrode/corrode.github.io/content/blog/immutability/index.md

 I believe this approach is misguided.
-Immutability &mdash; which means once something is created, it can't be changed &mdash; results in code that is easier to understand, refactor and parallelize.
+Immutability &mdash; which means once something is created, it can't be changed &mdash; results in code that is easier to understand, refactor and parallelize and it doesn't have to be slow either.
 The `mut` should be used sparingly; preferably only in tight scopes.

 This article aims to convince you that **embracing immutability is central to writing idiomatic Rust**.